On the Nori and Hodge realisations of Voevodsky motives: Introduction

-are equivalences of $\infty$-categories. \end{thm} This theorem enables us to make the handy change of variables $\dcal^b(\Mc(X))\simeq\dcal^b(\Mp(X))$ and see, for example, pullback functors $f^*$ as derived functors of their restriction to the constructible heart, so that they are $\infty$-functors for a simple reason!
+if $k$ is a subfield of $\C$ and for an arbitrary field $k$ are equivalences of $\infty$-categories. \end{thm} This theorem enables us to make the handy change of variables $\dcal^b(\Mc(X))\simeq\dcal^b(\Mp(X))$.
+As pullback functors $f^*$ are easily seen to be $\infty$-functors this implies they are derived functors of their restrictions to the constructible hearts, so that the functoriality of the constructible heart, which can be written by hand, gives immediately the functoriality of the derived $\infty$-category!
 This consideration was the starting idea of this paper.
-Each of the 6 operations can be obtained as a right derived functor on the constructible or the perverse heart.
-This is how we obtain the $\infty$-categorical lifts of the operations.
-Also, using Zariski and $h$-descent, we extend perverse Nori motives together with the 6 operations to all finite type $k$-schemes.